angelaanjorin/Hair-Hotty/README.md

 - Database and media storage will be connected to ensure data storage and retrieval.
 - An early deployment of the application will be carried out to confirm the initial setup's functionality.
 2. Products:
-- Users can view products for sale and refine them by category
+- Users can view products for sale and refine them by category.
 - Users can sort products by price and rating.
-- Users can view details about each product including image, description, stock level and reviews and review count
+- Users can view details about each product including image, description, price and reviews and review count.
-- Search products by title or description
+- Search products by title or description.
 - Registered users can leave reviews and ratings.
 3. User Authentication:
 - Users can register an account, allowing them access to all of the website's functionality.
-- Registered users can login and access wishlist, reviews, past orders and saving personal details.
+- Registered users can login and access wishlist, reviews, past orders, thier written blog posts and saving personal details.
-- Users can reset their password
+- Users can reset their password.
-- Users can add or remove items from their wishlist
+- Users can add or remove items from their wishlist.
-- Registered users have CRUD functionality for thier reviews and ratings
+- Registered users have CRUD functionality for thier reviews and ratings.
 4. Orders and checkout:
-- Users can add items to their shopping bag
+- Users can add items to their shopping bag.
-- Users can update the quantity of the items in their shopping cbag
+- Users can update the quantity of the items in their shopping bag.
-- Users can remove products from their shopping bag
+- Users can remove products from their shopping bag.
-- Users can use secure checkout functionality to pay for their items
+- Users can use secure checkout functionality to pay for their items.
 5. Admin functionality:
 The functionality in this section is limited to superusers or admins.
 - Admins can add products for sale.
 - Admins can delete products from the system.
-- Admins can edit products and stock levels.
+- Admins can edit products.
 - Admins can access orders section in the backend.
 6. Notification Messages:
 Users will receive notification messages when performing CRUD operations, login/logout, and signup actions.